apigee/apigee-config-maven-plugin/README.md

 # apigee-config-maven-plugin

-Maven plugin to create/update Apigee config like Cache, KVM, Target Server, API Products, Developers and Developer Apps.
+Maven plugin to create, manage Apigee config like Cache, KVM, Target Server, API Products, Developers, Developer Apps and Mask Config.

-Help teams follow API development best practices with Apigee.
+Help API teams follow API development best practices with Apigee.
-  * Prefer config like Cache, Target Servers over hard-coded alternatives in the API
+  * Track Apigee Config (KVM, cache, target servers, etc.) in source control
-  * Scope config to the least visibility level required (API, env, org)
+  * Deploy config changes along with the API in a CI pipeline
-  * Track Config in source control
+  * Simplify, automate config management during API development
-  * Deploy changes to config alongwith API deployment
+  * Track config changes in prod environment as releases

-A new config file edge.json is used to hold all the config data to create the corresponding entities in Apigee Edge.
+Small API projects can use the single file format in edge.json to manage their config.
+Large, complex projects with several config entities can use the multi-file format to organize config in source control.
+Checkout samples for examples.

-This is the plugin source code project.
-Refer to samples folder for plugin usage samples.
+This plugin is available in public maven repo and can be used just by referring to it in pom.xml.
+This github repo is the plugin source code and unless you make changes to the code you do not have to build this repo to use the plugin.
+Read this document further for plugin usage instructions.

 ## Plugin Usage
 ```